Make sure your traybakes, cookies and cakes stand out with our guide for what to bake, transportation tips and expert finishing touches.

-Think about colour schemes - we created a series of bakes with red details for Comic Relief.
-These dotty banana fairy cakes and cherry mallow traybake both use glace cherries and icing balls to great effect – there’s nothing like an edible red nose!
+Think about colour schemes, too.
+We created a series of bakes with red details for Comic Relief using glace cherries and icing balls to great effect – there’s nothing like an edible red nose!

 More top tips:

-Keep track of your kit by adding name stickers - cake sales can get hectic as everyone scrambles to get their bake on the table, so be careful to ensure your Tupperware doesn’t go astray.
+Keep track of your kit by labelling it with your name – cake sales can get hectic as everyone scrambles to get their bake on the table, so it's a good way to ensure your tins don't go missing.
 This is where disposable cake boxes come in handy.

-Consider those with allergies by letting people know what they’re eating.
+Consider those with allergies or dietary preferences, and let people know what they’re eating.
 Include key information such as ‘contains nuts’, or try baking with alternative flours and ingredients.
 We have a selection of gluten-free bakes that taste great whether you’re following a special diet or not.

-If you can’t bake anything just donate what you would have spent on ingredients – don’t be tempted to buy something and pass it off as homemade.
-It’s unfair on those who’ve been up all night baking.
-If you’re really stuck for time.
-Scott Mill’s crispy chocolate cakes are perfect – ready in just 30 mins!
+If you can’t bake anything, just donate what you would have spent on ingredients – don’t be tempted to buy something and pass it off as homemade.
+It’s unfair on those who’ve been up all night baking!
+If you’re really stuck for time, Scott Mills’s crispy chocolate cakes are perfect – they're ready in just 30 mins.

-If you use one of the recipes from bbcgoodfood.com make sure you print out a stack of copies to give out so your customers can make your bakes at home too.
+If you use one of our website recipes, print out a stack of copies to give out to your customers, so they can make your bakes at home too.

-Bring napkins, paper plates and forks if you’re serving cakes straight away or a roll of foodbags or boxes for takeout.
-You could also ask local cafes and coffee shops to donate a stack of napkins or disposable cutlery to help you, and try serving free teas, coffees or cold drinks to go with your bakes.
+Bring napkins, paper plates and forks if you’re serving your cakes straight away, or pack a roll of food bags or boxes for takeaway.
+You could also ask local cafes and coffee shops to donate a stack of napkins or disposable cutlery to help you, and you could consider serving free teas, coffees or cold drinks to go with your bakes.